Overview of Pseudowire Termination at an EVPN

 Support for Junos Node Slicing

 Pseudowire termination is supported on multiple partitions in a single MX Series.
 Using Junos Node Slicing, you can create multiple partitions on a single MX router.
 These partitions are referred to as a guest network functions (GNFs).
-For more information on Junos Node slicing, see Junos Node Slicing Feature Guide.
+For more information on Junos Node slicing, see Junos Node Slicing User Guide.